 - More History of Fax Resources from Fax Authority

 Alexander Bainis credited with inventing the first technology to send an image over a wire.

 Working on an experimental fax machine between 1843 and 1846, he was able to synchronize the movement of two pendulums through a clock, and with that motion scan a message on a line by line basis.

-The image was projected to an from a cylinder, and while it was able to transfer an image it was of quite poor quality.
+The image projected to and from a cylinder.
+While it was able to transfer an image, it was of quite poor quality.

 Bakewell replaced Bain’s pendulums with rotating cylinders that were synchronized, allowing for a clearer image through better synchronization.
 The image telegraph would pick up the image from the cylinder with a stylus, and place the image on the other cylinder through a similar stylus onto chemically impregnated paper.

 Bakewell’s image telegraph was never considered a full “success” however it was a first important step towards a commercially viable way to send images over a wire.